yuwei2010/PocketFlow/docs/communication.md

 ### Why Not Use Other Communication Models like Message Passing?

-**Message passing** works well for simple DAGs (e.g., for data pipelines), but with **nested graphs** (Flows containing Flows, repeated or cyclic calls), routing messages becomes hard to maintain.
+**Message passing** works well for simple DAGs, but with **nested graphs** (Flows containing Flows, repeated or cyclic calls), routing messages becomes hard to maintain.
 A shared store keeps the design simple and easy.

 ---